Stockholder’s Equity Statement Definition

 Preference Stock

 The preference stock enjoys a higher claim in the company’s earnings and assets than the common stockholders.
-They will be entitled to dividend payment before the common stockholders receive theirs.
+They will be entitled to dividend payments before the common stockholders receive theirs.
 They don’t carry voting rights.

 Treasury Stock